DanielSmith/alap/docs/start-creators.md

 [alap query=".bridge"]bridges[/alap]
 ```

 These are just the most common entry points.
 Alap also works with htmx, Hugo shortcodes, MDX, Astro components, and more.
 If your environment can render HTML, chances are very good it can handle an Alap link.
-See [START-Dev.md](START-Dev.md#integrations) for the full list.
+See [For Developers](start-dev.md#integrations) for the full list.

 ---